sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

+The Vote blockchain operates based on direct vote by token holders.

-The Vote Blockchain is a DAO-style  blockchain leveraging all benefits of DAO culture.
+This is a DAO-style blockchain leveraging all benefits of DAO culture.

 The blockchain’s democratic system consists of the following elements: